AdeenaAziz/Test-Repo/Python/Automating tasks usinh python/readme.md

-Your README is informative but could use some visual formatting to make it more engaging.
-Here's an improved version with better structure and visual elements:
 Python Automation Scripts
 This repository contains Python scripts for automating common tasks used in real-world corporate environments.
 Table of Contents